Using the OpenID Connect Hybrid Flow

 Add the openid Scope

-We will also run the OpenID Code flow, so add the openid
+To be able to run an OpenID flow, add the openid

 Commit